 5. Unclear career ladders (“What comes after this?”)

-Solution: Get clarity from people doing the next job.
-Ask what competencies matter, what problems they solve, and what experience differentiates candidates.
-Then align your projects to those answers.
+Solution: Ask people already doing the next job.
+Find out which competencies matter, what problems they solve, and which experiences set candidates apart.
+Then align your projects with those answers.

 6. A pathway that doesn’t deliver growth or impact

 Solution: Pivot with evidence.
-If your role doesn’t offer enough responsibility, treat it as a foundation: build transferable skills, then move into a specialty through targeted training and networking.
+If your role does not offer enough responsibility, treat it as a foundation: build transferable skills, then move into a specialty through targeted training and networking.

 Examples of barrier-solving moves